 "Because…" Takizawa sighed and his shoulders softened.
 "I don't know.
 Because I left.
 I never told you where I was going or what I was doing or when—if I'd ever be back."

-"I was a strong and independent girl just moping around, staying in bed past noon and not taking care of myself.
-There was a realization I was out of college, my life should be going somewhere.
+"I was a strong and independent girl just moping around, staying in bed past noon and not taking good care of myself.
+There was a realization that I was out of college; my life should be going somewhere.
 But it never did.
-When I finally felt bad for my sister having to take care of me again, I left.
-My friends took me in, I knew they wouldn't mind if I stayed—at least until I got my own place.
-Thankfully they helped me and soon after I found this apartment and made the down payment, right after that is when I got a job offer."
+When I finally considered how much my sister had to take care of me, I left.
+I lived with my friends, I knew they wouldn't mind if I stayed—at least until I got my own place.
+Thankfully they helped me and soon after I found this apartment that is when I got a job offer."

 She paused to smooth out a fringe in her shirt not wanting to look at Takizawa.
-More rumbles of thunder rolled in before the lights flickered, then a small clicking noise.
-Saki casted her eyes back out the window, she saw both their reflection lingering on the glass.
+The lights flickered following the sound of rolling thunder, then a small clicking noise.
+Saki casted her eyes back out the window and saw both their reflections on the glass.
 She saw him looking down at the floor.

 He looked back at her.
 "The only thing I blame on myself is every time I hurt you.
 Even if I wasn't here.
 I never should've gotten you involved."

-Takizawa stayed silent in thought for a moment and then finally was able to smile.
-He did that every time she asserted herself.
+Takizawa stayed silent in thought for a moment and finally felt himself smiling.
+He always liked when she asserted herself.
 Catching her eyes, his heart lifted again.
 Through the illumination of the lamp, the small outline of Saki's lips curved with grace.
 Saki asserted their last kiss at the mansion.
-She asserted her feelings for him and she even asserted that look in her eyes whenever she had to remind him he wasn't alone in life.
-To that look, he'd never be able to say no.
+She asserted her feelings for him and she even asserted that look in her eyes whenever she had to remind him he wasn't alone.
+To that look he'd never be able to say no.

-And those are the eyes she wore now.
-She huffed, "Just please understand.
+Those are the eyes she wore in this moment.
+She huffed.
+"Just please understand.
 I don't need you to worry, okay?"

 Takizawa's smile only grew despite the seriousness of her tone.